Best diets for losing belly fat help you achieve weight loss without compromising your nutrition.

 Make sure your best diet for losing belly fat also includes plenty of vegetables, particularly leafy greens

 Fruits and veggies provide fiber, vitamins, minerals, phytochemicals — substances that protect against cancer and heart disease — and loads of water, which will fill you up and keep you feeling satisfied longer.

 Vegetables are also packed with antioxidants, fighting free radicals and promoting healthy skin, hair, eyes, and even brain function.
 They’re also rich in vitamin C, folate, potassium, and magnesium, not to mention fiber.

 Leafy green vegetables are among the most nutritious foods on Earth.
 They’re loaded with vitamins, minerals, and antioxidants that facilitate healthy bodily functions, including your digestive system.
 On top of that, they have beneficial effects on weight management and appear to reduce belly fat accumulation.

 During the 12-week study period, participants experienced reductions in waist circumference and hip circumference and significant decreases in body fat percentage and body weight.
 The leafy green group also showed a 9 percent reduction in belly fat, while the control group had no significant changes in belly fat.

 The leafy greens are so powerful because they’re high in water content and low in calories.
 They’re also highly filling, making them an excellent addition to your weight loss diet plan.

 Although you may be tempted to speed up your home weight loss efforts with a diet pill, don’t go for it.
-There is no scientific evidence showing that diet pills work and no evidence that they are safe for long-term use.
+There is no scientific evidence showing that diet pills work or that they are safe for long-term use.
 How far you can go with a flat belly diet plan depends, in part, on your commitment to healthy eating and your willingness to take the time and effort needed to follow a sensible program.
-See which diets seem to hold the best promise, then do additional research before deciding on one.
+See which diets seem to hold the most promise, then do additional research before deciding on one.
 You deserve a flat belly!